 So instead of pitching your product to anyone with a pulse, seek to understand your target audience and their pain points.
 Then present your product or service as the solution to the pain.
 You’ll have much better results with this approach, guaranteed.

-The best sellers in 2022 are those that ask the right questions and position their offerings as relevant alternatives to the challenges their leads face.
+The best sellers are those that ask the right questions and position their offerings as relevant alternatives to the challenges their leads face.

 Related: “Ditch the pitch”: How to create a prospecting experience that’s worth your buyers’ time